 This was a problem costing lots of American lives.
 Enemy soldiers were coming out of these caves behind our lines.
 Hand grenades were thrown into the caves, flame throwers were used, but they did not reach deep enough.
 If explosives could be delivered deep in the cave the enemy could be eliminated.

 How could explosives be delivered into a cave?
 WWII electronics were not miniaturized with transistors and integrated circuits.
 There were no robots.
 There were no smart weapons.
 There were just dump bombs that were thrown by men, dropped from planes, or shot by artillery.
 A solution was needed for a desperate problem.

 A declassified report labeled ‘Wolf Project’ tells that in November of 1943 Camp Evans engineers began testing a way to deliver explosives deep into caves where they would be effective.
 The solution could be considered America’s first smart weapon.

-Along Watson Road and Laurel Gully Brook simulated caves were created using piled telephone poles covered with earth.
-The Camp Evans shops designed special radio receivers which would detonate explosives when they received the correct signal.
+Along with Watson Road and Laurel Gully Brook, simulated caves were created using piled telephone poles covered with earth.
+The Camp Evans shops designed special radio receivers that would detonate explosives when they received the correct signal.

-Not very humane, but consider the alternative of being shot while you slept, attacked from behind or having an enemy sneak into your camp to destroy needed equipment and your fellow soldiers.
-The smarts in this smart weapon was provided by the ‘wolf’.
+Not very humane, but consider the alternative of being shot while you slept, attacked from behind, or having an enemy sneak into your camp to destroy needed equipment and your fellow soldiers.
+The smarts in this smart weapon were provided by the ‘wolf’.